PerApps/infra/kvm/creating_vm/README.md

 * --graphics: Specifies the graphical display configuration, if none it uses a serial console connection without graphical access.
 * --autostart: Start the VM when the host server comes up.
 * --import: Skip the OS installation process, and build a guest around an existing disk image.
+* --network option allows you to connect the guest to the host network.
+It has various sub-options:
+    * network: Allows you to connect to a virtual network in the host.
+The syntax is --network network=NAME, where NAME is the name of the virtual network.
+    * mac.address: Allows you to set a fixed MAC address for the guest.
+The syntax is --network mac=MAC_ADDRESS, where MAC_ADDRESS is the desired static MAC address that you want to assign to the guest.

 Refer to the [official archlinx documentation](https://man.archlinux.org/man/virt-install.1) for more detailed information.